Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: 3D soft pneumatic grippers

 \subsubsection{Comparison between FEA and experimental deformation}

-A comparison between deformation results determined from FEA and experiment is shown in Table~\ref{Tab:FEAvsExpt}.
-One notes that the discrepancies between the two sets of results are close to 1\%, except for an outlier at $\SI{10}{\kilo\pascal}$.
-This close agreement indicates that the selected material parameters for the Ogden material model are, by and large, suitable for adequately capturing the nonlinear behavior of the arm with pressure loads.
+A comparison between numerical and experimental deformations is shown in Table~\ref{Tab:3DdeformationNumExp}.
+We use air compressor with a pressure regulator to apply the pressure load.
+One notes that the discrepancies between the two sets of results are close to 1\%, except for outliers at $\SI{0}{\kilo\pascal}$ (only gravity load) and $\SI{10}{\kilo\pascal}$, which may have originated due to pre-stretched or residual stresses.
+Close agreement for the remaining loading conditions indicates that the selected material parameters for the Ogden material model are, for the most part, suitable for adequately capturing the nonlinear behavior of the arm with the applied pneumatic actuation.